MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/azureml-model-management-sdk/service-response.md

-Gets the response outputs if present.
+Gets the non-decoded response file artifacts if present.
+:returns: A `list` of non-decoded response file artifacts if present.